omprakash779/Login-form/README.md

 # Login-form
-it's a simple login form using html &amp; css
+it's a simple login form using html & css